Most Underrated Indian Movies of the Decade!!!

 Dhanush’s exemplary performance as a struggling wildlife photographer is one of the main reasons why you will love the film.
 The movie is about life, struggles, and hardships.
-The film is a narrative of both Kartik and his wife Yamini’s perspective.
+Mayakkamennu is a narrative of both Kartik and his wife Yamini’s perspective.
 It outshines in displaying complex emotions in particular scenes.
 It’s sad that the film didn’t do well at the box office.

 This Aswini Iyyer Tiwaridirectorial film portrays a beautiful bond between a hardworking mother and her lazy daughter.
 A maid by profession, Chanda is someone who thinks beyond the glass ceiling.
 While Chanda struggles day and night to give her daughter a life beyond the slums, her daughter has zero aspiration to become something in life.
-The movie ends beautifully by Chanda saying to her daughter- “ Sapna zaroor dekho”, giving us a sense of happiness and satisfaction, and above all a will to dream beyond.
+The movie ends beautifully with Chanda saying to her daughter- “ Sapna zaroor dekho”, giving us a sense of happiness and satisfaction, and above all a will to dream beyond.